United States Department of Veterans Affairs Police: Arming with firearms

 In 1992, VA considered arming its police force for the first time.
 Three years later, Secretary Jesse Brown directed development of a pilot program to arm VA police at no more than six facilities.
 The following year, a directive and handbook were written.

 The Firearm Training Unit of the FBI Academy reviewed VA's firearm training plans and determined that it met or exceeded Federal law enforcement requirements.
-In September 1996, North Chicago VA Medical Center became the first facility to arm its police officers, followed by Richmond, Bronx, West Los Angeles, and Chicago (West Side).
-The pilot program proved successful, so around 1998, Secretary Togo West expanded the arming of VA police at a rate of about 16 sites per year.
+In September 1996, North Chicago VA Medical Center became the first facility to arm its police officers, followed by R,ichmond Bronx, West Los Angeles, and Chicago The pilot program proved successful, so around 1998, Secretary Togo West expanded the arming of VA police at a rate of about 16 sites per year.

 Following the terrorist attacks of September 11, 2001, the arming program was accelerated.
 VA contracted with Beretta USA for specially designed pistols and firearms training for its police force.
 By fall 2002, 92 VA medical centers had 1,830 armed police officers and in 2003 the entire force was armed.
-In 2002, Jose Rodriguez-Reyes, an officer at the San Juan VAMC in Puerto Rico, was the first policeman to be killed after the VA Police force became armed.
+In 2002, Jose Rodriguez-Reyes, an officer at the San Juan VAMC in Puerto Rico, was the first police officer to be killed after the VA Police force became armed.
 Since 1985, at least seven officers have lost their lives while on duty.

 Current VA Police Weaponry

-Today, about 80 percent of Veterans Affairs Police carry the SIG Sauer P229 as their primary duty weapon; plain clothes officers (chiefs, deputy chiefs, detectives, and some physical security specialists) carry the smaller SIG Sauer P239.
+Today, VA Police Officers are issued the SIG Sauer P320, with optic and light as their primary duty weapon.
 The other approximately 20 percent of VA police carry the Beretta 92D as their primary duty weapon.
-The Veterans Affairs Police are in the process of transitioning to the SIG Sauer P320X Full-size with red dot optics and weapon mounted flashlight as their primary duty weapon for uniformed officers.
-Plain clothes officers will transition to the SIG Sauer P320X-Carry with red dot optics.
+Plain clothes officers have the option of utilizing the SIG Sauer P320X-Carry with red dot optics.

 Additionally, all VA police officers are required to be trained and qualified on the authorized long gun (rifle).
 The following specifications are required for the long gun: M4 carbine, 11.5 inch short barrel configuration, .223/5.56 mm caliber, with collapsible stock, tactical mounting equipment, and sling.
 Various tactical optical devices are also allowed.

-Many VA police departments have contracted with Windham Weaponry for their long guns.
-Long guns were added to the VA police inventory in approximately 2016, in order to respond to increasing active threat incidents occurring nationwide.

 VA police also carry and are certified in the use of non-lethal weapons: Expandable Straight Baton (ESB) and Oleoresin Capsicum (OC) spray (pepper spray).